These Tasty Recipes for the Autumn Season Really Rocks!

 Filipino Congee (Lugaw)

 Perhaps you’re familiar with hot soup that’s mostly sweetened, but if you tried the “lugaw” or Filipino congee, then you will be treated with delicious salted congee with lots of meaty extras, herb toppings and a lemon or calomondin tinge to the taste.
-It’s basically rice porridge with different toppings and it may include, but not limited to beef, pork, chicken, boiled eggs, os strips, tokwa, siomai, chicharon and many more!
+It’s basically rice porridge with different toppings and it may include beef, pork, chicken, boiled eggs, os strips, tokwa, siomai, chicharon and many more!
 I had to save this great recipes for the autumn season for last just because it is quite delicious.
 Here’s how to cook it.

 - Plain white rice